formulahendry/vscode-dotnet-test-explorer/README.md

 ##### Go to test does not work with multiple workspaces
 This is because of limitations in the omnisharp extensions.
 We can only navigate to symbols which are in the currently selected workspace.

-##### Test result is not shown in codelens / tree
+##### Test result is not shown in CodeLens / tree
 Try and change the setting dotnet-test-explorer.pathForResultFile to point to a folder you have access right too.
-Code lense functionality also requires the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp))
+CodeLens functionality also requires the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp))

-##### No tree view or color coded explorer for nunit / mstest
+##### No tree view or color coded explorer for NUnit / MSTest
-This requieres you to run dotnet sdk version 2.2.104 or higher.
-The extension tries to run the commands with the english cli but if things are not working as expected anyway it may be due to the cli language (see [#77](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/77) for details).
+This requires you to run dotnet SDK version 2.2.104 or higher.
+The extension tries to run the commands with the English cli but if things are not working as expected anyway it may be due to the cli language (see [#77](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/77) for details).

-##### Xunit projects assembly name needs to match the test class namespace
+##### xUnit projects assembly name needs to match the test class namespace
 See [#201](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/201)

-##### DisplayName attribute not working for xunit
+##### DisplayName attribute not working for xUnit
 See [#56](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/56)

 ##### Project discovery with UNC Paths doesn't work